University of St Andrews Moodle

 If you need information on this system in an alternative format, such as an accessible PDF, large print, easy read, audio recording or braille, please be aware of the following.

-The disabilities team work with disabled students to review their requirements and discuss reasonable adjustments, including alternative format needs.
-Where required and when access to such formats is not suitably served by the facilities mentioned above, the disabilities team deliver or facilitate the delivery of the alternative formats.
+The Disabilities (Student Services) team work with disabled students to review their requirements and discuss reasonable adjustments, including alternative format needs.
+Where required and when access to such formats is not suitably served by the facilities mentioned above, this team provides or facilitates the provision of the alternative formats.

 Reporting accessibility problems with this system

-We're always looking to improve the accessibility of this system.
-If you find any problems not listed on this page or think we're not meeting accessibility requirements, contact the Service Desk.
+We are always looking to improve the accessibility of this system.
+If you find any problems not listed on this page or think we are not meeting accessibility requirements, contact the Service Desk.

 Enforcement procedure